pingcap/tispark/docs/features/follower_read.md

 # TiSpark Follower Read Feature

-The Follower Read feature supports reading with follower or learner replica of a region under the premise of strongly consistent reads.
+The Follower Read feature supports reading with follower or learner replica of a region under the promise of strongly consistent reads.

 One use case for follower read is to isolate traffic of OLTP and OLAP (queries from TiSpark)